8LWXpg/PowerToysRun-GitHubRepo/README.md

 ## Settings

 - **Default user**: The default user to search for when typed `/`.
-- **Github auth token**: The Github auth token to use for better rate limiting.
+- **Github auth token** (optional): The Github auth token to use for better rate limiting.
 You can generate a token with no scope.
+Detailed instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

 ## Building